AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/confirm-email.md

 # changeCustomerPassword mutation

-Use the `confirmEmail` mutation to confirm the email address of a customer.
+The `confirmEmail` mutation completes the customer activation process by confirming validity of a customer's email address.
+Adobe Commerce sends a confirmation key to the customer when they request to create an account.
+The customer must supply this confirmation key.

 ## Syntax